Types of foot doctors and what they do

 Foot care nurses are not all the same, and they will operate differently.
 Some will perform all the foot care procedures, while others may only be certified in specific areas.

-People often take for granted the ability to just go buy shoes and socks etc for everyday wear.
+People often take for granted the ability just to buy shoes and socks etc. for everyday wear.
 However, there are certain medical conditions of the feet, ankle and lower limbs that require specialized footwear and supportive devices.

 Pedorthists make and design footwear for those who need it.
 Diabetics, for example, can have nerve damage that affects the blood flow in their feet.
 Proper footwear and compression socks will make sure there is circulation improvement.

 Pedicurists are certified in primary, safe cosmetic foot care and usually work in nail spas.
 They cut toenails, paint them, massage the feet and ankle, and give other various spa foot-related treatments.
-While they are not doctors, they serve a purpose for the basic upkeep of a person’s appearance.
+While they are not doctors, they serve a purpose for the necessary upkeep of a person’s appearance.

 Pedicurists have a general knowledge of foot anatomy, skin and foot disorders.
 If they notice any issues, they will tell you to visit your family doctor.